arnaudlevy/appgen/README.md

     There are comments.
     A comment has a user.

-Some more descriptions in examples folder.
+Some more descriptions in [examples](https://github.com/arnaudlevy/appgen/tree/master/examples).
 Feel free to contribute with yours!

+## Possible roadmap

+Ideas about possible features.
+Right now, i just feel it goes too far.

 ### Hosting